HackYourFuture-CPH/JavaScript/JavaScript2/Week5/homework.md

 >[Here](/Week5/README.md) you find the readings you have to complete before the sixth lecture.

 ### Step 0
 All share a video or a resource (this can be a drawing, article or a pod cast) that was helpful for you the last few weeks with learning JavaScript.
-Please share this in the channel of your class in Slack.
+Please share this in the #teach-yourself channel in Slack.
 Also write as small note about what the resource i about and why you think it's so helpful (you can share more than one if you like).

 ### Step 1
 1. We learned a little bit about callbacks in JS.
 A callback is simply a function passed to another function that gets executed (run) after a potentially long running operation has completed.
 There is another function called `setTimeout` that will wait a specified period of time and then execute a function.
 For example: